 Rebecca Burns Aldridge

-Author of Drop Dead Handsome: A Flower Girls Mystery
+Author of The Flower Girls mystery series:

 A deserted sailboat.
 A gruesome “catch” by a fisherman.
 A woman’s “accidental” death.
 Her friends’ suspicions.
 Their subsequent dangerous–sometimes comic–investigation.